letsdrink/ouzo/docs/utils/strings.rst

 isBlank
 ~~~~~~~
-Method checks if string is blank.
+Checks if string is blank.

 **Parameters:** ``$string``